 If you truly have the right resources – skilled laborers, reliable and safe-to-operate tools, the right knowledge about your construction ambitions and other basics – then DIYing your build can save you quite a bit of cash in the long run.
-The more you choose to do yourself, the more money you can put back in your pocket.
+The more you choose to do yourself, the more money you can save.

-However, you may still want to consider recruiting an architect, designer or contractor to avoid making any costly mistakes – especially if this is your first-ever build.
+However, you may still want to consider recruiting an architect, designer or contractor to avoid making any costly mistakes – especially if this is your first build.

 That said, if you’re feeling confident in your skills, the internet should be able to provide you with plenty of resources and tips.
 Don’t be afraid to download floor plans online for inspiration or hit up Pinterest for some trendy home project ideas.